FRCTeam7170/ManualUpdateBot/README.md

 The program is built to be run on a Linux system.
 On a server use crontab to run the program frequently.
 You have to setup a config file at /etc/FRCUpdatelogger.conf.
 The config file should be set up like this:
-If you do not want to have an E-Mail, set the e-mail variable to False in Manaulupdatelogger.py and leave all the E-Mail specific infos below blank
+If you are not going to send E-Mails set all the E-Mail spots to blank

 port = E-Mail port (465)
 user = E-Mail username